Global partnerships

 More information

-The Academy of Finland has two partners in the United States: the National Science Foundation (NSF) and the National Institutes of Health (NIH).
-The Academy and the American funders have agreed to promote Finnish-American research collaboration in 2020–2024.
-Cooperation will be strengthened by funding research projects between American and Finnish parties in areas represented by the research flagships included in the Academy’s Finnish Flagship Programme.
+Cooperation will be strengthened by funding research projects between American and Finnish parties in areas represented by the research flagships included in the Finnish Flagship Programme.

 The funding will be granted via a mechanism called Lead Agency.
 Under the mechanism, proposers from both countries collaborate to write a single proposal, which will be submitted to a funding call organised by the US funder.
-Proposers from Finland will be requested to submit a version of the proposal to the Academy as well.
-The instructions for Finnish applicants will be posted on the Academy’s website.
+Proposers from Finland will submit a version of the proposal to the Research Council as well.
+The instructions for Finnish applicants will be posted on the Research Council’s website.

-On the condition of sufficient funding being available, the Academy plans to organize two funding calls per year per US funder.
+If the funding situation allows, two joint calls per year per US funder will be organised.
 The most recent joint calls were published in November 2022.
 The next calls are planned to be announced by the end of 2023.

-- See the Academy’s open and upcoming calls.
+- See the Research Council’s open and upcoming calls.

 - Read more about the Finnish Flagship Programme.